-The annualized cost to the public, based on an average of 60 active grants in the construction phase, is estimated at: $576,818.
-There are no Capital Costs to report.
-There are no operating or Maintenance Costs to report.
+The annualized cost to the public, based on an average of 60 active grants in the construction phase, is estimated at: $576,835 (or $35 x16,481).
+There are no Capital Costs to report, and there are no operating or Maintenance Costs to report.

 BILLING CODE 4140-01-P